MTDonovan/Turbo-Notes/README.md

 ### Turbo Notes
-A free and open source checklist app created using VueJS + Cordova.
+A free and open source checklist app created using VueJS.